mudassarzahid/mistralai-narutoverse-chatbot/README.md

 ## MistralAI-based NarutoVerse Chatbot

 ![Example Chat](./public/example.gif)
-Example chat showcasing the Chatbot's ability to impersonate the character's personality, reference specific plot points thanks to querying the RAG database, and overall engage in a coherent conversation.
+<p align="center">Example chat showcasing the Chatbot's ability to impersonate the character's personality, reference specific plot points
+thanks to querying the RAG database, and overall engage in a coherent conversation.</p>

 ### Built With